 Years of Experience

-For those with five to nine years of experience, average earnings amount to approximately $82K per year.
-The largest fraction of Schneider Electric Ltd people (30 percent) have been working for one to four years and earn $61K annually on average.
+Those who have five to nine years of work experience see average salaries of $82K annually.
+Broken down by tenure, the largest share of Schneider Electric Ltd employees (31 percent) have one to four years of experience and earn about $61K per year on average.

 Certifications and Degrees